 Robocopy, or “Robust File Copy,” is a powerful command-line tool in Windows for copying files and directories.
 One of its standout features is its logging capabilities, which allow you to track file transfers with precision.
-In this guide, we’ll explore how to use the /LOG
+In this guide, we’ll explore how to use the /LOG and /TEE options in Robocopy to monitor and record your file transfer operations effectively.

 What is Robocopy Logging?

 Robocopy’s logging features let you create detailed records of file transfer activities.
 Whether you’re backing up critical data, migrating files to a new server, or syncing directories, logging helps you verify what was copied, skipped, or failed.
-The two primary logging options are /LOG
+The two primary logging options are /LOG and /TEE, and they serve distinct purposes.

 Why Use Robocopy Logging?